• Skip to primary navigation

 There are several methods for calculating position sizes, catering to different trading styles and risk tolerance levels.
 Some popular methods include:

 • Fixed Amount: Traders risk a predetermined monetary amount on each trade, irrespective of their account balance.
-This method is simple but may lead to disproportionate risk exposure.
+This method is simple but may lead to disproportionate risk exposure as account size changes.

 • Volatility-Based: Position sizing is adjusted according to market volatility, typically measured by indicators like the Average True Range (ATR).
 This method accounts for changing market conditions and reduces risk during periods of high volatility.